The Secrets to Hanging Art At Home | Interior Design 101

 Tip: Save your plaster and measure out your frames before punching holes in your wall.

 Zen art to suit a zen hang - art all Graham Kuo.

 Feel like your room is adrift?
 Anchor it with an object that says something.
 This hanging style involves placing a large, impactful work above a sofa, table or bed.
 Not only a conversation starter, it also can speak for spaces that are tongue-tied.

 Tip: While it doesn’t need to be enormous, typically larger works suit this style best.

 Talk about setting a mood - Brett Whiteley's infinitely sensuous 'Back'.

 Boho-chic is back.
 Akin to the salon style, the bohemian is so idiosyncratic, it’s pitch-perfect.
-Comprised of different sized pieces placed together - this ultra chic look can connect otherwise disparate ideas, styles and aesthetics in a moving tapestry.
+Comprising different sized pieces placed together - this ultra chic look can connect otherwise disparate ideas, styles and aesthetics in a moving tapestry.

-Tip: Make sure the middle of your installation falls at eye-level - and have fun!
+Tip: Make sure the middle of your installation falls at eye-level.
+Have fun!